-The lubricant you use for a client’s massage could be the difference between the client receiving the massage of their dreams or deciding never to return.
-With various massage oils and creams claiming to be the best massage oil and cream available, each containing certain properties that benefit the skin, how should you know when to use which type of product?
+The lubricant you use for a client’s massage could be the difference between the client receiving the massage of their dreams or deciding to never return.
+With a variety of massage oils and creams to choose from, all claiming to be the best massage oil and cream available, each containing certain properties that benefit the skin, how should you know when to use which type of product?

 Here’s what we have to say:

-The trick is to choose the lubricant that will benefit the client the most, depending on their needs.
-In this article, we will look at the differences between massage oils and creams, when to use which for specific benefits, and what the best massage oils and creams are.
+The trick is to choose the lubricant that will benefit the client the most depending on what they need.
+For this article we will look at the differences between massage oils and creams, when to use which for specific benefits, and what the best massage oils and creams are.

-As a preliminary step, it’s important for you, as a professional massage therapist, to ask the client about any allergies they may have.
+As a crucial preliminary step, it’s important for you, as a professional massage therapist, to be sure to ask the client of any allergies they may have.
 Pay attention to the client’s comfort level of temperature within the room, the massage technique that is being applied, and their hydration level.

-If the client’s skin is dry, you must use more products.
-Also, note the receptivity of the massage oil or cream on the client to adequately comfort the massage therapist and the client.
-Following these recommendations is essential for providing a superior experience and mitigating potential liabilities that could lead to legal issues during the session.
+If the client’s skin is dry you will need to use more product.
+Also make note of the receptivity of the massage oil or massage cream on the client to adequately create comfort for both the massage therapist and client.
+Following these recommendations is essential not only for providing a superior experience but also for mitigating potential liabilities that could lead to legal issues during the session.

-What’s the Difference Between Massage Oil and Lotion?
+What’s the Difference Between Massage Oil and Cream?

 Massage oils are naturally warming agents and are excellent for techniques requiring long, gliding strokes, such as Lomilomi or Swedish massage.
 Their molecular structure is smaller, allowing them to form a thin layer on the skin, which enhances the client’s ability to feel the temperature of implements like bamboo rods, hot stones, or crystal rollers.
 Oils provide deep moisturization for dry skin, absorbing until the skin can no longer take in more, leaving a slick surface for smooth, continuous strokes.
 This feature makes oils particularly effective in massages that utilize various tools, allowing them to glide effortlessly without tugging at the skin.

-The choice between oil and cream in massage therapy depends on the specific techniques, tools involved, and desired effects on the skin, whether deep hydration, precise muscle work, or supplementary massage tools.
-Each medium provides distinct benefits that enhance the massage experience and meet the client’s therapeutic needs.
+The choice between oil and cream in massage therapy depends on the specific techniques used, the tools involved, and the desired effects on the skin, whether it’s deep hydration, precise muscle work, or the use of supplementary massage tools.
+Each medium provides distinct benefits that enhance the massage experience and meet the therapeutic needs of the client.

 Factors to Consider When Choosing a Massage Oil